Let's legalize pot for college students that are not smart enough to be granted free speech.

 Men are the enemy.

-Men to radical feminazis.
+Men are the problem to radical feminazis.

 You never know what's going to happen.